orientechnologies/orientdb-docs/source/Configuration.md

 ##### index.durableInNonTxMode

-Indicates whether index implementation for plocal storage will be durable in non-Tx mode (false by default)..
+Indicates whether index implementation for plocal storage will be durable in non-Tx mode (true by default)..

 ```
 Setting name...: index.durableInNonTxMode